Morpho-lang/morpho-curl/README.md

 # morpho-curl

-Morpho extension that provides an interface to the [libcurl](https://curl.se/libcurl/) network transfer library.
-Curl can, for example, be used to obtain data from a URL.
+Morpho extension that provides a high-level interface to the [libcurl](https://curl.se/libcurl/) network transfer library.
+You can use this interface to fetch data from a URL in just a couple of lines of morpho code:

+    import curl
+    var data = Curl("www.google.com").fetch()

 ## Installation